-Four Mayer Brown Intellectual Property partners – Lisa Ferri (New York), Sharon Israel (Houston), Colleen Tracy James (New York) and Gabriela Kennedy (Hong Kong) – have been recognized in Managing Intellectual Property’s “IP Stars - Top 250 Women in IP”, a list of leading women intellectual property lawyers globally.
+Four Mayer Brown Intellectual Property partners – Lisa Ferri (New York), Sharon Israel (Houston), Colleen Tracy James (New York) and Gabriela Kennedy (Hong Kong) – have been recognized in Managing Intellectual Property’s “IP Stars - Top 250 Women in IP,” a list of leading women intellectual property lawyers globally.

-Ms. Israel, who is the immediate past president of the American Intellectual Property Law Association, focuses her practice on patent litigation and client counseling.
+Ms. Israel, who is a former president of the American Intellectual Property Law Association, focuses her practice on patent litigation and client counseling.
 She has acted as counsel in cases before district and appellate courts, the Patent Trial and Appeal Board and the International Trade Commission.
 Ms. Israel has litigated patents relating to a variety of technologies, from cellular communications systems to oilfield equipment to chemical compositions and medical devices.
 She is also a member of the firm’s Electronic Discovery & Information Governance practice.

 Ms. Kennedy heads the Intellectual Property team in Asia and is co-leader of Mayer Brown’s global Intellectual Property practice.
 Her practice spans the full spectrum of intellectual property work, from litigation to licensing, strategic advice and portfolio management.
 She also advises extensively on technology and data protection issues in Hong Kong and throughout Asia, particularly in relation to business processing outsourcing, the cross-border transfer of data, data compliance and data breaches.